Tai Webster

 The season was also marked by injuries to key players.
 Corey Webster suffered a nerve injury to his hand in the preseason and missed significant time, while Robert Loe and Thomas Abercrombie were also sidelined for long stretches.
 William McDowell-White (7.9 points, 4.2 rebounds, and 5 assists) joined as a nominated injury replacement for Corey Webster, adding depth to the Breakers’ backcourt.

 Despite the roster instability, Tai Webster provided consistent performances, helping the team stay competitive.
 His playmaking and scoring were pivotal, particularly during a 3-1 stretch in February after Randolph and McDowell-White were integrated into the lineup.
-Finn Delany also delivered a breakout season, averaging 16.2 points, 6.8 rebounds, and 2.2 assists, earning the team MVP honors.
+Finn Delany also delivered a breakout season, averaging 16.2 points, 6.8 rebounds, and 2.2 assists, earning the team MVP honours.
 Despite these efforts, the Breakers struggled for consistency and finished second-last with a 12-24 record.

 Webster’s ability to lead the offense and perform under challenging circumstances highlighted his value to the team.
 His performances, alongside Delany’s breakout and Randolph’s mid-season arrival, were among the bright spots in an otherwise difficult campaign.